scarlettkuro/kranka/README.txt

 What is done for now

 Intefaces:

-Drawable : interface allow to get textures of objects
+Drawable (interface allow to get textures of objects)

 Components:

-_SpriteDrawable : Drawable
-(sprite animation class)
+_SpriteDrawable implements Drawable (sprite animation class)